 Anger management for children and teens

-Are you struggling with anger management?
+Is your child struggling with anger management?

 Anger can cause many different symptoms.
-It might affect how your Chile feels physically or mentally, or how they behave.
+It might affect how your child feels physically or mentally, or how they behave.
 Some children or teens become aggressive towards others when they’re angry.
 Other people hide their anger and may take it out on themselves.

-When to seek treatment for Anger management
+When to seek treatment for anger management in children and young people

 Your anger or repercussions of angry episodes are impacting negatively on your relationships or work – or even get you into trouble with the police